FOREX-Euro falls, ECB bond buys offer limited relief

 LONDON, Aug 8 The euro shed early gains against the dollar and fell versus other currencies on Monday as initial relief over European Central Bank purchases of Spanish and Italian government bonds fizzled out in the face of a further selloff of risky assets.

-The U.S. currency hovered near record lows against the safe-haven Swiss franc and yen after Standard & Poor's cut Washington's AAA sovereign rating on Friday, bolstering the view that political wrangling may tarnish the ultra-secure status of U.S. assets.
+The U.S. currency slipped across the board, hovering near record lows against the safe-haven Swiss franc and yen, after a cut by Standard & Poor's to Washington's AAA sovereign rating on Friday bolstered the view that political wrangling may tarnish the ultra-secure status of U.S. assets.

-Traders said the ECB bought Spanish and Italian debt early in the European session after it said on Sunday it would "actively implement" its bond-buying programme.
+Traders said the ECB was seen buying Spanish and Italian debt early in the European session after it said on Sunday that it would it would "actively implement" its controversial bond-buying programme.

 But the purchases did little to lift the negative sentiment that has enveloped financial markets on concerns the euro zone's debt crisis is spreading to core countries, and analysts said they see more room for the euro to fall.